Crumpsall: Education

 Primary education is provided by Bowker Vale Primary School, Cravenwood Primary Academy, Crumpsall Lane Primary School, King David Infant School, King David Junior School, St Anne's RC Primary School and St Thomas Primary School.
 Secondary education is provided by King David High School.
 King David Infant School, King David Junior School and King David High School are targeted at Greater Manchester's Orthodox Jewish community, whilst St Anne's RC Primary School is a Roman Catholic institution.

 Crumpsall Lane Primary School is a two form entry school with two reception classes and a nursery.
 The head teacher is Sally Barrett.

 The Abraham Moss Leisure Centre, which is near Abraham Moss Community School, hosts the only college in the area and forms part of the Manchester College network of further education institutions.
 It was previously part of the network of City College Manchester colleges, before the merger with MANCAT on the 1 August 2008.

 Transport

 Crumpsall is currently served by three stations on Manchester Metrolink's Bury line.
 Crumpsall Metrolink station on Station Road is located in the centre of the ward, whilst Bowker Vale station lies to the north eastern extremity on Middleton Road and borders Higher Blackley and Prestwich.
 The newest station stop is at Abraham Moss next to the Abraham Moss Leisure Centre, Library, Schools and a campus of Manchester College.

-First Greater Manchester, Bluebird and JPT amongst other private companies operate regular bus services through the ward, via North Manchester General Hospital and onwards to Manchester city centre and other areas of Greater Manchester.
+First Greater Manchester, Stagecoach Manchester and Diamond Bus North West, under the Bee Network, operate regular bus services through the ward, via North Manchester General Hospital and onwards to Manchester city centre and other areas of Greater Manchester.